Updated: Jun 30

 This past year an instagram follower left me a comment that really sank in.
-She said "I stopped by your booth at Renegade and loved your coats, but I wish your sizing wasn't so exclusive."
-I'd be lying if I said the comment didn't hurt my feelings.
-I had never intentionally set out to exclude anyone through my sizing, but I certainly wasn't including everyone either, so she had made a good point.
-Bottom line is, I felt horrible.
+She said "I stopped by your booth at Renegade and loved your coats, but I wish your sizing wasn't so exclusive!"
+I'd be lying if I said the comment didn't make my heart ache.
+I had never intentionally set out to exclude anyone through my sizing, but I certainly wasn't including everyone either, bottom line is...she had made a good point and I felt horrible.

 I've been afraid of addressing this issue for a myriad of reasons, the top two reasons always being those common ones we all know (time and money.)
 Expanding into more size offerings (for starters) means carrying more inventory and investing in more dollars into pattern development and fit.